DinarWakala/dinarwakala.github.io/README.md

 Below are ways in which you can participate in this project.
 For either of them, currently the best way is to send a message to info@dinarwakala.com or leave me a message on facebook: https://www.facebook.com/asifshiraz or whats app +923155199790.

-### Serve in the core team of the Master Wakala

-We need trust-worthy people to operate the master Wakala, and oversee its operations.
+__6.1 Serve in the core team of the Master Wakala:__ We need trust-worthy people to operate the master Wakala, and oversee its operations.

-### Donate Money

-We will need money at every step of the way.
+__6.2 Donate Money:__ We will need money at every step of the way.
 This will be used in a completely transparent manner, with full reporting available of where the funds went.
 However, please note that while we will use the money in a transparent and non-profit cause, we ourselves are not yet a registered non-profit foundation.

-### Buy Gold Dinars and Silver Dirhams

-This is a win-win for everybody.
+__6.3 Buy Gold Dinars and Silver Dirhams:__ This is a win-win for everybody.
 Your money gets converted to Gold and Silver Dirhams, (albeit at a lower rate than market).
 However, you do not loose your money, and still get the benefit of advancing a good cause by promoting this project, and expanding its subscriber base.

-### Operate a full Wakala

-You can open a Wakala and become a seller of Gold Dinars and Silver Dirhams, and start providing safekeeping services of the money (e.g. by purchasing a locker from a local Bank and saving your family and friend's accounts there).
+__6.4 Operate a full Wakala:__ You can open a Wakala and become a seller of Gold Dinars and Silver Dirhams, and start providing safekeeping services of the money (e.g. by purchasing a locker from a local Bank and saving your family and friend's accounts there).

-### Operate a Sale-only Wakala

-You can also just become a reseller of Gold Dinars and Silver Dirhams, without opening a full fledged Wakala.
+__6.5 Operate a Sale-only Wakala:__ You can also just become a reseller of Gold Dinars and Silver Dirhams, without opening a full fledged Wakala.

-### Just spread the word

-Just let your friends and family know about this project, and if not you, maybe one of them will be ready and willing to participate in it.
+__6.6 Just spread the word:__ Just let your friends and family know about this project, and if not you, maybe one of them will be ready and willing to participate in it.

-### Contribute Knowledge

-If you possess Legal, Financial and Religious knowledge that can be helpful in this project, you can open a github account and start contributing to the documents and corpus on this website.
+__6.7 Contribute Knowledge:__ If you possess Legal, Financial and Religious knowledge that can be helpful in this project, you can open a github account and start contributing to the documents and corpus on this website.

-### Contribute Software Skills

-If you possess software development expertise, you can contribute in developing the block chain software related components of this project.
+__6.8 Contribute Software Skills:__ If you possess software development expertise, you can contribute in developing the block chain software related components of this project.

 ## 7. Footnotes